 Sussex is not short of pumpkin picking patches and it is an activity that is great for the kids (although certainly not limited to!).
 We have rounded up some of our favourite picking patches:

 Tulleys Farm – Tulleys Farm has over 60 acres of pumpkins to pick, along with excellent photo opportunities and live roaming characters.
-Open both at day and night until 31st October.
-Entry ranges from £3 to £6.
+PYO pumpkin tickets are available to book now.

 Walk through the tree tunnel to Halnaker Windmill